Drakula2k/capistrano-rails-server/README.md

 #capistrano-rails-server gem#

-Capistrano-rails-server is collection of capistrano recipes for setting up production server for ROR.
-The current testing environment is Ubuntu 12.04LTS.
+Capistrano-rails-server is a collection of capistrano recipes for setting up production server for RoR.
+The current testing environment is Ubuntu 12.04 LTS.
 ## Installation ##
-Add these lines to your application's Gemfile:
+Add this line to your application's Gemfile:

-    gem 'capistrano'
     gem 'capistrano-rails-server'
-    gem 'unicorn'

 And then execute: